mrbech/match/match/README.md

 The method takes an optional named function argument per subclass and an `any` named argument that will called if none of the provided arguments matches.
-If `any` is not provided and no argument matches an exception will be thrown at runtime.
+If `any` is not provided and no argument matches, an exception will be thrown at runtime.

 ## Enum match